 Since 2013, Socedo has been developing technology to process the vast amounts of unstructured Twitter data in real-time, including people’s profiles and live newsfeeds and the engagement around it including shares, likes and retweets.

-Typically, our customers are tracking these kinds of signals:
+Typically, our customers are tracking these kinds of social media activities:

 - Usage of relevant, topical keywords.
 For example, a business that sells martech might track the keyword “marketing automation” and “#demandgeneration”